awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. Choose **Save**\.

-   You might need to modify the policy for CloudTrail to successfully interact with your CMK\.
+   You might need to modify the policy for CloudTrail to successfully interact with your KMS key\.
 For more information, see [Encrypting CloudTrail log files with AWS KMS–managed keys \(SSE\-KMS\)](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/encrypting-cloudtrail-log-files-with-aws-kms.html) in the *AWS CloudTrail User Guide*\.

 ## \[CloudTrail\.4\] Ensure CloudTrail log file validation is enabled<a name="fsbp-cloudtrail-4"></a>